Performance Tuning¶

 | record_task_completed | JSON-encode, buffer event, deferred WS check | ~20us |

-| collect() | Your hook – builds CollectResult with payloads | User-defined |
+| on_task_complete() | Your hook – builds CollectResult with payloads | User-defined |

 | Sink delivery | Send payloads to Kafka/Postgres/Mongo/etc. | ~0.5-5ms per sink (network I/O) |

-| record_collect_completed | Buffer event | ~10us |
+| record_task_complete | Buffer event | ~10us |

 | Offset tracking | Mark offsets complete, check committable watermark | ~5us |